Establishing and Modifying Revenue Producing Activities (RPA)

 - Executive Vice President for Finance and Administration

 This policy will aid Indiana University (“IU”) in managing risks associated with revenue producing activities and applies to all University units engaging in internal and external revenue producing activities, whether or not revenue is processed on campus or off.
 It establishes revenue processing requirements and makes references to existing financial, e-business, technology, and purchasing policies, as well as relevant externally imposed regulations including, but not limited to, those originating from state, federal and taxing agencies.
 This policy also covers revenue generated from reportable program income on Contract and Grant accounts.
 The revenue processing provisions covered in the Intellectual Property Policy, UA-05, which defines the rights of the University and the creators of intellectual property, supersede this policy.

 This policy applies to any unit or person processing revenue through IU accounts or through IU technology systems/ resources, including external agencies and affiliates.
 It does not apply to outside entity student organizations’ revenue producing activities, unless the student organization processes the revenue activity through a University account or through IU technology systems.
-Activities with less than $1000 of annual revenue will not need to be reviewed under this policy; however, these activities should be directed to Treasury Operations for a consultation to determine how to handle revenue per policy Processing Revenue, FIN-TRE-VI-120.
+Activities with less than $1000 of annual revenue will not need to be reviewed under this policy; however, these activities should be directed to Treasury Operations for a consultation to determine how to handle revenue per policy Processing Revenue, FIN-TRE-120.

 A Revenue Producing Activity (“RPA”) is established when revenue is generated from the sale of products and/or services provided by the University and/or University employees.
 All new activities must be approved prior to accepting revenue.
 Existing activities with changes or expansions to business practices must be reviewed and approved before the changes are implemented.